Dizi0/Tekken-7-Save-Manager/README.md

 This is a minimal Electron application based on the  `fs-extra` package.

-Since the savefile oftenly gets corrupted on PC, and since there is no way to repair them since it appears that the .sav files are encoded, I went the easy way around and created this tool to store the savefiles using node.js
+Since the savefile oftenly gets corrupted on PC, and since there is no way to repair them since it appears that the .sav files are encoded, I went the easy way around and created this tool to store the savefiles, and a way to import them back.

+If you want to build a standalone `.exe` file :

+`npx electron-builder build --win portable`

 ## License